pdp10/AstroJournal/doc/developer_guide.md

 $ git push origin feature10       # sometimes and at the end.
 ```

+As of June 2016, the branches `master` and `develop` are protected and a status check using Travis-CI must be performed before
+merging or pushing into these branches.

+When `feature10` is completed, tested and pushed, use a pull request to merge the feature into `master` or `develop`.

+**POSSIBLY OBSOLETE**
-When `feature10` is completed and tested, merge this branch to `develop` WITHOUT a fast-forward, so that the history of `feature10` is also recorded (= we know that there was a branch, which is very useful for debugging).
+`feature10` should be merged to `develop` WITHOUT a fast-forward, so that the history of `feature10` is also recorded (= we know that there was a branch, which is very useful for debugging).
 ```
 $ git pull origin develop         # update the branch develop in the local repository.
 Don't do this on master.
 $ git checkout develop            # switch to develop
 $ git merge --no-ff feature10
 ```

-Alternatively, use a pull request to open a discussion.

 When the integration tests are successful, then:
 ```